 As may be seen in the picture to the left the arch of Constantine is actually made up of three arches, like the arch of Septimius Severus in the nearby Forum.
 It’s overall facade is almost square: 25m x 25.7m).
 It is 7.4m deep.
 It faces North-South.

-The Sculptures and Reliefs on the Arch
+The Sculptures and Reliefs on the Arch of Constantine

 The four statues on either side of the arch represent Dacian prisoners (Dacia was a large portion of south-eastern Europe and comprised current Romania and more).